sree-hari-s/MasteringPyTrail/Projects/README.md

 ## Project List

 1. [Coffee Machine Program](./coffee-machine) - A program simulating a coffee vending machine.
 2. [Coffee Machine Program](./coffee-machine-using-OOPs) - A program simulating a coffee vending machine using Object-Oriented Programming (OOP).
 3. [Higher Lower Game](./higher-lower-game) - An interactive game for guessing higher or lower numbers.
 4. [Quiz App](./quiz-app) - An application for taking quizzes on different topics.
 5. [Blackjack Game](./blackjack-game) - A console-based implementation of the classic game Blackjack.
-6. [Hirst-Style Painting Generator](./hirst-painting-generator) - A program generating artwork in the style of Damien Hirst.
-7. [Pong Game](./pong-game) - A classic arcade game simulating table tennis.
-8. [Snake Game](./snake-game) - A classic arcade game where the player controls a snake.
-9. [Spirograph Drawing](./spirograph-drawing) - A program to generate spirograph-like patterns.
-10. [Turtle Race](./turtle-race) - A turtle race simulation project.

 ## Usage